The Love Story of the Taj Mahal and the ‘Baby Taj’

 The Mughal Power Couple

 For example, she held court together with him, or even alone if he was ill.
-He trusted her with the imperial seal, and coins bore her image.
+He trusted her with the imperial seal, and coins were minted that bore her image.
 This just does not typically happen, in any monarchic system.

 I will wait now for you to recover the remains of your blown mind.

-But that's not all.
-The story between her and Jahangir is way more interesting as a romance than the Taj Mahal story.
-I would say it's like a much more complicated and higher stakes version of a Jane Austen novel.
-Or maybe Brontë.
+But that’s not all.
+Even the love story between her and Jahangir is way more interesting as a romance than the Taj Mahal story.
+I would say it’s like a much more complicated and higher stakes version of a Jane Austen novel, or maybe Brontë.

 Jahangir was not Nur Jahan’s first husband.
 She was in her 30s when they married.
 And she was his 20th wife – although they married no one else after each other.
 She was widowed when he married her, reportedly after he tried to put her in his harem.
 So this is not the typical Disney fairytale pairing of teenagers.